-A. Under Annex XI, Section 1.5., the results to be read across must provide adequate and reliable coverage of the key parameters addressed in the corresponding test method referred to in Article 13(3), in this case OECD TG 211 and OECD GD 23 (ENV/JM/MONO(2000)6/REV1) if the substance is difficult to test.
+- A. As explained in the Appendix on Reasons common to several requests your read-across adaptation under Annex XI, Section 1.5 is rejected.
+In addition, as further explained under issue B. below, deficiencies were identified on the studies included in your registration dossier. - B. Under Annex XI, Section 1.5., the results to be read across must provide adequate and reliable coverage of the key parameters addressed in the corresponding test method referred to in Article 13(3), in this case OECD TG 211 and OECD GD 23 (ENV/JM/MONO(2000)6/REV1) if the substance is difficult to test..
 Therefore, the following specifications must be met:

 - a reliable analytical method for the quantification of the test material in the test solutions with reported specificity, recovery efficiency, precision, limits of determination (i.e. detection and quantification) and working range must be available.
-Alternatively, a justification why the analytical monitoring of exposure concentrations is not technically feasible must be provided; - In semi-static tests, if the concentration of the test material is not expected to remain within ± 20 % of the nominal concentration, then all test concentrations must be determined when freshly prepared and at the time of renewal on one occasion during each week of the test;
+Alternatively, a justification why the analytical monitoring of exposure concentrations is not technically feasible must be provided; - In semi-static tests, if the concentration of the test material is not expected to remain within $\pm$ 20 % of the nominal concentration, then all test concentrations must be determined when freshly prepared and at the time of renewal on one occasion during each week of the test;

-- if the test material is poorly water soluble, the maximum dissolved concentration that can be achieved in the specific test solution under the test conditions is determined; - if losses of the test material are expected within the timeframe of the test, a preliminary stability study is conducted. - a justification for, or validation of, the separation technique is provided.
+- if the test material is poorly water soluble, the maximum dissolved concentration that can be achieved in the specific test solution under the test conditions is determined: - if losses of the test material are expected within the timeframe of the test, a preliminary stability study is conducted. - a justification for, or validation of, the separation technique is provided.

-Your registration dossier provides two OECD TG 211 on the Substance PY1 and a category member PY74 (study i. and ii., respectively) showing the following:
+Your registration dossier provides two OECD TG 211 on the category members PY1 and PY74 (study i. and ii., respectively) showing the following:

 - for study i., the analytical monitoring was conducted using HPLC-DAD.
-The limit of quantification (LOQ) of the method was 100 μ g/L; - for study ii., you report that no analytical monitoring of exposure was conducted that "no suitable method for determination of the test item could be established" with no further justification;
+The limit of quantification (LOQ) of the method was 100 μg/L. In Section 1 of your CSR, you report that the solubility of the test substance in water is "13 $\mu g/L$ at 22-23°C"; - for study ii., you report that no analytical monitoring of exposure was conducted that "no suitable method for determination of the test item could be established" with no further justification;

-- the maximum dissolved concentration that can be achieved in the specific test solution is not reported in any of the studies listed above; - the substances tested in the studies listed above have low solubility and high adsorption potential and therefore losses of the test material may be expected.
+- the maximum dissolved concentration that can be achieved in the specific test solution is not reported in any of the studies listed above; - the substances tested in the studies listed above have low solubility and high • adsorption potential and therefore losses of the test material may be expected.